grantoverby/EqOnUbuntu/README.md

 &#x200B;

 Install Ubuntu 18.04.
-Any desktop flavor should work; I use Xubuntu.
+Any desktop flavor should work.
+This was tested on Xubuntu 18.04.

 Run the following in a terminal.